 The display for this unit features the theme of thanksgiving.
 Keep the same light-colored background on the board.
-Use the Colored Leaves border (8540; see page 3).
-Use 3" yellow letters (8513) to make the caption "GIVE THANKS."
-Print resources 17-R31 and 17-R32 (basket); tape them together.
-(Resources for bulletin board pieces are available in color or in black and white on resource CD #1117.)
+Use the Scalloped Acorns and Pumpkins border.
+Use yellow letters to make the caption "GIVE THANKS."
+Print resources 17-R31 and 17-R32 (basket) from the downloads page; tape them together.

-Glue a long 1⁄2"-thick piece of Styrofoam or craft foam to the back of the basket (resources 17-R31 and 17-R32).
+Glue a long $\frac{1}{2}$ "-thick piece of Styrofoam or craft foam to the back of the basket (resources 17-R31 and 17-R32).
 Foam should be placed so it does not block the top edge of the basket.
 Attach the basket to the board at a level the children can reach.
 Children will add paper fruit and vegetables (resources 17-R33 and 17-R34) to the board in lessons 10 and 11.